Fred Kinzaburo Makino: The Hawaii Hochi

+Death and legacy

 In 1949 Makino had a heart attack and grew steadily weaker until he died on February 17, 1953.
 When he became ill after the heart attack, he drew back from editing the Hochi, which in turn stopped advocating against social injustices.

 The Hawaii Hochi is still being published in Japanese, and the Hawaii Herald is published in English.